alireza787b/px4xplane/README.md

    - Install the plugin to your plugins folder for the specific drone.

 2. **PX4 SITL Setup**:
-   - Clone and build `px4_sitl`.
+   - Clone and build `PX4-Autopilot` and the SITL Engine.
 Follow the instructions provided by [PX4](https://docs.px4.io/main/en/simulation/).
    - If cloning on WSL (or another system), change the hostname IP from `localhost` to where X-Plane is running:
      ```bash
      export PX4_SIM_HOSTNAME=XPLANE_SYSTEM_IP
      ```
-     For example, if using WSL on Windows:
+     For example, if using WSL on Windows on IP: `172.21.160.1` ,  run this command:
      ```bash
      export PX4_SIM_HOSTNAME=172.21.160.1
      ```